kenneth558/Arduino-home-thermostat-TTGO-XI-WeMo-XI-Leonardo-Mega2560-Nano-Uno/README.md

 See the screen shot of the help screen that it can display.
 Sensors must be either DHT11 or DHT22 in this version.
 It expects two DHT sensors - a primary and a backup sensor for failsafe operation, called a secondary.
 Because NO interrupts are used, the sensors can be connected to any digital pin!

+This sketch also allows the host computer to read and control the Arduino digital pins!
+An example: I have my host computer calculate when my porchlights are to be turned on and off by a pin by lookup file of sunset and sunrise times.
+I have my coffee maker scheduled through another pin.
+My host computer can read temperatures and humidities from more DHT11/22 devices on other pins.
+Etc., etc.!
+See the help screen for details.

 Future plans TODO: I2C and port expansion....